Nurse Aide Training Programs in Connecticut

 30 Boston Road, Middletown, CT 06457

-CNA Courses in Connecticut ( 4 )
+CNA Courses in Connecticut ( Page 4 )

 Nursing assistant programs prepare individuals for challenging the nurse aide certification exam and for entry level positions in health care environments.
 Each state has the authority to decide how many hours of training a nursing assistant course must consist of, as long as the minimum federal requirement of seventy-five hours is met.
 Students interested in attending CNA classes have a wide array of choices when it comes to selecting a training facility.